Terminology Governance Guide

 xref

-supports remote refs.
+supports remote refs - A

-- We have functionality that detects dangling
+to print a external definition in your own glossary - We have functionality that detects dangling

 refs